 I understand the species Poa pratensis is considered having a strong ability to form mycorrhizal association.
 Have the many developed cultivars, used in residential settings, retained that ability?

-Ravalli County Montana Posted almost 2 years ago
+Ravalli County Montana Posted about 2 years ago

 Good afternoon.
 I am getting ready to start growing fodder (mats are 18'X6') to feed 20+ beef cattle and could appreciate your insights.
 In your research have to found effective machines/devices for chopping fodder mats into small portions to limit loss when feeding to cattle?
 Thank you.
 Sincerely, Don Zimmerman KZ Farm LLC email@example.com Columbia Falls, MT 59912 361-946-6055

 Flathead County Montana Posted over 2 years ago

 Can I clone a Columbine by rooting a cutting?
 I'd like to get more plants of my favorite blue color..
 I have seeds but don't expect to get the same flower color by doing it this way.

-Granite County Montana Posted over 2 years ago
+Granite County Montana Posted almost 3 years ago